matrix-org/matrix-spec/attic/drafts/model/rooms.rst

 In this arrangement there is now a room with both users may join but neither has the power to invite any others.
-Both users now have the confidence that (at least within the messaging system itself) their messages remain private and cannot later be provably leaked to a third party.
+Both users now have the confidence that (at least within the messaging system itself) their messages remain private and cannot later be provably leaked to a third-party.
 They can freely set the topic or name if they choose and add or edit any other state of the room.
 The update powerlevel of each of these fixed properties should be 1, to lock out the users from being able to alter them.